oniehuis/JuChrom.jl/docs/src/man/mapping_overview.md

 ## JuChrom retention mapping

 JuChrom provides [`fitmap`](@ref JuChrom.fitmap) to infer an empirical, smooth mapping function from paired retention values in domain A (e.g., retention times) and reference values in domain B (e.g., Kováts indices).
-The fit constructs a cubic B-spline and chooses the smallest smoothing penalty that still enforces a strictly increasing curve.
+The fit constructs a cubic B-spline with a fixed smoothing penalty `λ` and validates that the resulting curve is strictly increasing.
 Concretely, the objective minimizes squared residuals plus a curvature penalty based on the spline’s second derivative: large changes in slope are penalized, which discourages wiggles and yields a smoother, more stable mapping between anchor points.
-In parallel, nonnegative first-derivative values are enforced at a dense grid of points to guarantee monotonicity.
-This yields a continuous, differentiable, and invertible function (stored in a [`RetentionMapper`](@ref RetentionMapper)) that supports both forward mapping and reliable reverse mapping via the monotonic inverse.
+In parallel, nonnegative first-derivative values are enforced at a dense grid of points.
+The final spline is then checked for strict monotonicity so that the stored [`RetentionMapper`](@ref RetentionMapper) supports both forward mapping and reliable reverse mapping via the monotonic inverse.

 For most users, the primary tuning parameter when applying [`fitmap`](@ref JuChrom.fitmap) is smoothing strength (λ).
 Larger values emphasize smoothness over exact fit to the anchor points, while smaller values track the anchors more tightly.
-The default automatically searches for the smallest λ that still yields a strictly monotonic fit.
+The default `λ=1e-7` is tuned for normalized RT -> RI calibration and is intended to avoid boundary-of-monotonicity wiggles.

 JuChrom includes visual diagnostics for a fitted mapper, letting you inspect the forward and inverse fits side by side.
 The plotting helpers load automatically once a